Jesus: Authorship, date, and reliability

-The canonical gospels are four accounts, each by a different author.
-The authors of the Gospels are pseudonymous, attributed by tradition to the four evangelists, each with close ties to Jesus: Mark by John Mark, an associate of Peter; Matthew by one of Jesus's disciples; Luke by a companion of Paul mentioned in a few epistles; and John by another of Jesus's disciples, the "beloved disciple".
+The canonical gospels are four accounts, each attributed to a different author.
+The authors of the gospels are generally regarded as pseudonymous and are attributed by tradition to the four evangelists, each associated with Jesus or his close followers: Mark by John Mark, an associate of Peter; Matthew to one of Jesus's disciples; Luke to a companion of Paul mentioned in a few epistles; and John to another of Jesus's disciples, the "beloved disciple".

-According to the Marcan priority, the first to be written was the Gospel of Mark (written AD 60–75), followed by the Gospel of Matthew (AD 65–85), the Gospel of Luke (AD 65–95), and the Gospel of John (AD 75–100).
+According to Marcan priority, the first to be written was the Gospel of Mark (AD 60–75), followed by the Gospel of Matthew (AD 65–85), the Gospel of Luke (AD 65–95), and the Gospel of John (AD 75–100).
 Most scholars agree that the authors of Matthew and Luke used Mark as a source for their gospels.
-Since Matthew and Luke also share some content not found in Mark, many scholars assume that they used another source (commonly called the "Q source") in addition to Mark.
+Since Matthew and Luke also share some content not found in Mark, many scholars infer that they used a hypothetical Q source in addition to Mark, while a growing number support the Farrer hypothesis or Matthean Posteriority, in which Matthew and Luke used each other directly.
+Luke and Matthew treat their sources more conservatively than other ancient historians like Diodorus Siculus, though the parallels and variations of the Synoptic gospels are typical of ancient historical biographies.

-One important aspect of the study of the Gospels is the literary genre under which they fall.
-Genre "is a key convention guiding both the composition and the interpretation of writings".
-Whether the gospel authors set out to write novels, myths, histories, or biographies has a tremendous impact on how they ought to be interpreted.
-Some studies have suggested that the Gospels ought to be seen as ancient biography.
-Although not without critics, the position that the Gospels are a type of ancient biography is the consensus among scholars today.
+One important aspect of the study of the gospels is the literary genre under which they fall.
+Whether the gospel authors set out to write novels, myths, histories, or biographies has a significant impact on how their works ought to be interpreted.
+Although not without critics, the view that the gospels are a type of ancient biography represents the consensus among scholars today.

-Concerning the accuracy of the accounts, viewpoints range from considering them inerrant descriptions of Jesus's life, to doubting whether they are historically reliable on various points, to considering them to provide very little historical information about his life beyond the basics.
-According to a broad scholarly consensus, the Synoptic Gospels (the first three—Matthew, Mark, and Luke) are the most reliable sources of information about Jesus.
+Concerning the accuracy of the accounts, viewpoints range from considering them inerrant descriptions of Jesus's life, to doubting their historical reliability on various points, to regarding them as providing very little historical information about his life beyond the basics.